leej58928/Early-Churn-Signal-Analysis-in-a-SaaS-Platform/README.md

 # Identifying Early Signals of Long-Term Subscription
-### A Data-Driven SaaS Churn Risk Analysis
+## A Data-Driven SaaS Churn Risk Analysis

+---

+## Key Results

+- Identified that early support friction is a stronger churn signal than usage volume
+- High-risk accounts showed ~1.6× higher early churn probability
+- Developed an interpretable risk scoring framework to prioritize retention intervention

+---

 ## Overview

-This project analyzes early-stage customer behavior in a fictional SaaS platform (RavenStack) to identify signals associated with early churn versus long-term retention.
+This project analyzes early-stage customer behavior in a simulated SaaS platform (RavenStack) to identify signals associated with early churn versus long-term retention.

-Rather than focusing on perfect churn prediction, the analysis reframes churn as a prioritization problem:
+Rather than focusing on churn prediction, the analysis reframes churn as a prioritization problem:

 **Which customers should receive proactive intervention during onboarding?**

-The notebook combines early usage behavior, support friction signals, and interpretable risk scoring to translate customer analytics into operational retention strategy.
+The project combines behavioral data and support friction signals to build an interpretable risk-scoring framework for retention prioritization.

 ---

 ## Business Framing

-Customer churn in subscription businesses is rarely caused by a single catastrophic event.
+Customer churn in subscription businesses is rarely caused by a single event.
 It is more often driven by accumulated onboarding friction.

 This project asks:

-> Can we detect early warning signals within the first 30 days and use them to prioritize retention effort?
+**Can we detect early signals within the first 30 days and prioritize retention effort accordingly?**

-The goal is not just analytics —
-it is actionable customer success strategy.

 ---

 ## Research Objective

-Identify early-stage behavioral signals that distinguish:
+Identify early-stage signals that distinguish:

-- customers who churn within 90 days
+- Customers who churn within 90 days
-- customers who remain subscribed 180+ days
+- Customers who remain subscribed 180+ days

-and translate those signals into an operational risk prioritization framework.
+and translate these signals into a risk-based prioritization framework.

 ---